andrea-mattioli/ocp-truenas/README.md

 test   Bound    pvc-38373434-9983-4603-90d2-f0d51296fcd2   1Gi        RWX            freenas-iscsi-csi   <unset>                 88s
 ```

----

 This setup verifies that the Persistent Volume Claim (PVC) was created successfully and is bound to a volume with the expected specifications.

 Here's how to verify the correct removal of the Persistent Volume Claim (PVC) from OpenShift and TrueNAS:

----

-To verify the successful removal of the PVC from OpenShift:

 ```bash
 [amattiol@amattiol-laptop ~]$ oc delete pvc test